National Fragile X Foundation Team

 I work for Vanbridge LLC, a boutique insurance brokerage firm, focused on private equity firms and their portfolio companies.

-As a genetic counselor and researcher, the focus of my work has been on genetic causes of developmental disabilities, and which led me to contact with hundreds of children, adults and families with FX over the past 30 years.
+As a genetic counselor and researcher, the focus of my work has been on genetic causes of developmental disabilities, allowing me to interact with with hundreds of children, adults, and families with FX over the past 30 years.
+As our knowledge of genetics has greatly expanded in the past decade, we have entered a new era of scientific discovery that will bring many exciting insights and medical advances to families living with FX and many other genetic disorders.
 The NFXF has always been a professional anchor and a wonderful resource for the FX community.
-I’ve been fortunate to serve on the NFXF’s SCAC, and now on the Foundation’s Board of Directors as a representative of the FXCRC.
-I currently serve as the Associate Director and Senior Research Investigator at Geisinger Health System’s Autism & Developmental Medicine Institute in Lewisburg, PA.
+I’ve been fortunate to serve for many years on the NFXF’s Scientific and Clinical Advisory Committee (SCAC) and now on the Foundation’s Board of Directors.
+In my day job, I am the Associate Director and a senior research investigator at Geisinger’s Autism & Developmental Medicine Institute in Lewisburg, Pennsylvania.

 I joined the Fragile X world when my son, Mack, was diagnosed with Fragile X Syndrome in July 2014, a few months before his second birthday.
 Today he is verbal, attends a mainstream preschool, and he just learned to ride a bike and swim—all accomplishments that seemed out of reach when he was first diagnosed.
 He is always the happiest kid in the room.